 These materials will also be available in a form accessible to persons with disabilities, upon request.
-Comments, questions, or suggested amendments should be directed to the Community Developments Manager.
+Comments, questions, or suggested amendments should be directed to our Community Development Manager at Craig.Fee@occr.ocgov.com.

 Standard program documents that shall be made accessible for public review and comment throughout the preparation process include: the proposed and final Consolidated Plan, Annual Action Plan, Consolidated Annual Performance Report (CAPER), Substantial Amendments, and this Citizen Participation Plan.